Module Two Sessions and Assignments

 3. Read in Seeking God: The Way of St. Benedict, Chapters 3, 4 and 5 on Listening, Stability and Change.

-Optional readings: A series of short postings on “listening.”
-Fake Listening Lectio Divina Not listening: I have the power; get reconciled to it Seeking parish harmony Q & A: Take Counsel – Stop Grumbling
+1) A series of short postings on “listening.”
+Fake Listening Lectio Divina Not listening: I have the power; get reconciled to it Seeking parish harmony - Q & A: Take Counsel – Stop Grumbling

 Time |